rbw/pysnow/docs/examples.rst

 Getting a single record
 ------------------------

-Here we'll utilize `get_one()`, which is a convenience function for getting a single record without having to use a generator.
+Here we'll utilize `get_one()`, a convenience function for getting a single record without having to use a generator.

 .. code-block:: python